markrynbeek/offers/Readme.txt

 Tests
 -----
-More unit tests could (should) be added, the current set is not exhaustive.
-Rather, they are meant to show different kinds of unit testing relvevant to this REST service.
+The current set of tests is not exhaustive;  rather it is meant to showcase different kinds of unit testing relevant to the given REST service.